workers-safety-ca/workers-safety-website/README.md

 # Website Automation
 ## For Workers' Health and Safety Legal Clinic

 This repository is used to manage a static website hosted on Github pages.
+It is deployed using Github Actions to run `hugo`.

 # Archived